scaleoutsean/solidbackup/README.md

 - create ready-to-execute Ansible templates and backup job commands to back up cloned volumes to a destination of your choosing

 Currently SolidBackup consists of two sample scripts (one of which generates other scripts) that are meant to be used or referenced by DevOps folks who know what they're doing.

+The first script (volume copy/clone script) can be used to update volumes that are backed up with [SimpleBackups' File Backup jobs](https://scaleoutsean.github.io/2023/09/03/simplebackup-with-solidbackup.html).
+Another way to put it: if you'd like to use SimpleBackups with SolidFire you can SolidBackup to freshen volumes, mount them and then call Web hooks of Simple Backups' jobs, which eliminates the need to install Simple Backups agent on generic production servers.

 Among two other SolidBackup repositories on Github (I realized this too late), only one is active - it's a [backup utility for Windows](https://github.com/dbolton/SolidBackup).
 I will provide links to other active repos with the same name to avoid confusion.